lang-ai/handbook/who-does-what.md

 - React
 - GraphQL

-Their daily workflow includes using platforms like AWS, Sentry (for error tracking) and CircleCI, where we have our automation pipeline to test, build and release our Cloud and Enterprise platforms.
+Their daily workflow includes using platforms like AWS, Sentry (for error tracking) and CircleCI, where we have our automation pipeline to test -using unit tests, Cypress and Percy-, build and release our Cloud and Enterprise platforms.
 We also use Replicated to manage release channels and give our users a seamless update experience.
 It also helps us have more detailed information in case they need technical support.

 ## Sales